arrikenw/IT-Project/README.md

 - Commenting: Users can create comments on posts, allowing them to give feedback and encouragement to other students, professionals, and creators.

-- Post liking: All posts and comments can be liked by users.
-This ability to interact helps to build a sense of community on the site and gives the creator of a liked post or comment a sense of validation.
+- Post liking: Users can like comments and posts.
+This ability to interact with the work of other users helps to build a sense of community on the site, and receiving likes gives the creator of a liked post or comment a sense of validation.

 - Dynamic header: To allow users to quickly navigate around our site, we have added a header to all our pages.
 The header displays navigation links, a search bar, and either the user’s profile details or the login/signup buttons depending on if the user is logged in.
 On smaller screens, some nav links from the header are moved to a dropdown.